sveltejs/vite-plugin-svelte/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in svite
+about: Report a bug in vite-plugin-svelte
 title: ''
 labels: 'pending triage'
 assignees: ''